• Posted on

 Blackcurrant cream maintains the skin's moisture balance in several ways: by forming a protective film on the skin's surface, by binding moisture with the help of humectant or moisture-binding ingredients, and by increasing the skin's own protective ability.
 The oils and fats in the product form a film on the skin's surface that prevents water evaporation and prevent excessive water evaporation from both the skin's surface and deeper layers, glycerin is able to absorb moisture from the environment in the amount of its own weight, and the versatile properties of all the ingredients strengthen the skin's own defenses.

-Text: Heli Pirinen, Product Development Manager at Idea Nature Oy
+Text: Heli Pirinen, CEO of Idea Nature Oy

 Photo: Jatta Lohilahti